Xilinx/Vitis_Libraries/data_analytics/README.md

 Supported operating systems are RHEL/CentOS 7.4, 7.5 and Ubuntu 16.04.4 LTS, 18.04.1 LTS.

 _GCC 5.0 or above_ is required for C++11/C++14 support.
-With CentOS/RHEL 7.4 and 7.5, it could enabled via
+With CentOS/RHEL 7.4 and 7.5, it can be enabled via [devtoolset-6](https://www.softwarecollections.org/en/scls/rhscl/devtoolset-6/).
-[devtoolset-6](https://www.softwarecollections.org/en/scls/rhscl/devtoolset-6/).

 ### Development Tools